SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/mailboxes/create-facebook-application.md

 1. In the **Application ID** field, enter the value you noted down from the **Application ID** field in Facebook.

-1. If you want to import messages from a page, enter that page's ID in the **Page ID** field.
+1. To import messages from a page, enter that page's ID in the **Page ID** field.

 1. In the **Category** list box, select the category that messages from the Facebook application should belong to.